darena67/rvtaxgroup/content/blog/transient-rules-and-section-179-deduction.md

 3. Do not allow any person to rent it for less than a fair rental rate.
 4. Do not swap your RV for other arrangements.

-**2. Try to use limit personal use of your RV to 14 days or less when using it as a vehicle.**
+**2. Try to  limit personal use of your RV to 14 days or less when using it as a vehicle.**

 Unless you prove to the IRS that the main purpose of your RV is transportation, they will treat it as a dwelling unit.
 All they have to do is to apply the personal use test from Section 280A to label your RV as a residence.
 And according to Section 280A(a), you are not allowed to take tax business deductions on personal residence ( with a  couple of exceptions that are not applicable to RVs anyway).